Pan-European Picnic: Today

 In August 2019, Chancellor Merkel and Hungary's Prime Minister Viktor Orbán recalled the Pan-European Picnic that took place 30 years ago and its importance for the subsequent fall of the Berlin Wall.

 On the northeast corner of the Reichstag building in Berlin, a memorial plaque commemorates the pan-European picnic.

 There are still some ambiguities about the exact sequence of the picnic, in particular the agreements between Otto von Habsburg, Miklos Nemeth, Imre Pozsgay and Helmut Kohl.
 Kohl is said to have remarked "It was all agreed beforehand."
 It is assumed that in addition to the local organizers and the Pan-European Organization, the West German secret service BND and the Order of Malta, which is close to the Habsburgs, were also involved in the decisive distribution of the leaflets to the East Germans.

 The Pan-European Picnic is now referred to as a "great moment of mankind (German: Sternstunde der Menschheit)".

-It was only through the culture of remembrance that the pan-European picnic became a symbol for the entire flight movement of the summer of 1989.
-The important role played by the Hungarian opposition movement was increasingly concealed, while the role of the Habsburgs was emphasized.
-The memorial site was constructed by politicians and the media for their own purposes, and the importance of the collapse of the Eastern Bloc and Austria's active role in it was exaggerated.
+According to the Austrian historian Hildegard Schmoller, it was only through the culture of remembrance that the Pan-European Picnic became a symbol of the entire exodus of summer 1989.
+She argues that the important role played by the Hungarian opposition movement has increasingly been glossed over, whilst the role of Otto von Habsburg has been emphasised.
+She argues that this site of remembrance was constructed by politicians and the media for their own purposes, and that its significance for the collapse of the Eastern Bloc – and Austria’s active role in it – has been exaggerated.